-Merry Christmas from Judicial Watch
+Merry Christmas From Judicial Watch

+As we do, I am reminded of one of my favorite stories from Christmas past.
 On Christmas Day, 1776, the American Revolution appeared to be dead.

 George Washington’s Continental Army had been driven out of New Jersey.